docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 Flash Authoring, depending on the exact details of how they were implemented.
 The sequence may not correctly reset the file to the initial state (when the rewind argument to playMovie() is true) nor suspend then resume the execution of the file (when rewind is false).
-Using stopMovie() from the player’s hosting environment has no effect on an SWF file playing in a ScriptUI Flash Player element.
+Using stopMovie() from the player's hosting environment has no effect on an SWF file playing in a ScriptUI Flash Player element.
 It is, however, possible to produce an SWF using Flash Authoring that can stop itself in response to user interaction.
 Do not call playMovie() when an SWF file is already playing.